 Further, 4K Ultra HD resolution displayed on a 27-inch screen results in a rich pixel density of 163 pixels per inch.

-Naturally, you will need to scale your interface by at least 150% in order to enlarge small items such as text to readable size which will, in turn, decrease the amount of screen space but increase detail clarity.
+Naturally, you will need to scale your interface by at least 150% to enlarge small items such as text to a readable size, which will, in turn, decrease the amount of screen space but increase detail clarity.

 Keep in mind that 4K is quite taxing on your GPU/CPU when it comes to PC gaming, so make sure you have the proper PC gear to run your favorite games without any issues.

 Other panel-related specs of the LG 27UD58 include a 1,000:1 contrast ratio, a 250-nit peak brightness, a 5ms (GtG) response time speed, and wide 178-degree viewing angles for a flawless viewing experience no matter the angle you’re looking at the screen.

 It has a flicker-free backlight, so those sensitive to flickering won’t get headaches after prolonged use.
 There’s also a low-blue light mode which filters out the harmful low-blue lights.

-Moving on to the performance, the LG 27UD58 4K monitor has a very low input lag of 9ms which makes for imperceptible delay between your actions and the result on the screen.
+Moving on to the performance, the LG 27UD58 4K monitor has a very low input lag of 9ms, which makes for an imperceptible delay between your actions and the result on the screen.

 That’s why most PC gamers opt for 1440p 144Hz displays instead as they offer a good balance between image quality and performance without breaking the bank.